JackFurby/STAR/README.md

-isAccepted	-	Enter a single word to find out if it is accepted or not findWords	-	Find all words you can make with a given set of characters findMoves	-	Find all words you can make with a given set of characters and the board board		-	Display the current state of the board addLetter	-	Add a letter to the board letters		-	Display the current letters available to take
+isAccepted	-	Enter a single word to find out if it is accepted or not findWords	-	Find all words you can make with a given set of characters findMoves	-	Find all words you can make with a given player and the board board		-	Display the current state of the board addLetter	-	Add a letter to the board letters		-	Display the current letters available to take